Scientific Name

 How to Grow and Care

-Kalanchoe care is minimal but be cautious about light levels.
-Intense southern light can burn the tips of the leaves.
-Place pots in partial sun to light shade areas when growing Kalanchoes.
+Kalanchoe care is minimal, but be cautious about light levels.
+Intense sunlight can burn the tips of the leaves.
+Place pots in partial-sun to light-shade areas when growing Kalanchoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
-They prefer bright, sunny locations, especially in the summer growing season.
-During the winter, consider a south-facing window.
-Water moderately throughout the summer and reduce watering in the winter.
-Let the soil surface dry out between waterings, and in the winter, the plant can almost dry out.
+They prefer bright, sunny locations, especially in the growing season.
+Water moderately from fall to winter when the growth is most active.
+Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows significantly.
+Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.
-They prefer warmth.
-Don't let fall below 55 ºF (13 ºC).
 An ordinary potting soil mix is fine.
-Feed bi-weekly in the summer with a liquid fertilizer, or use slow-release pellets.
+Feed bi-weekly during the growing season with a liquid fertilizer, or use slow-release pellets.

 These small plants require repotting every few years.
-When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
+When repotting, take extra care in handling, as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
-Ensure pots can drain well, and saucers can empty easily.
+Ensure pots drain well and saucers can easily empty.

 Learn more at How to Grow and Care for Kalanchoe.